Christina's Husband and Kid Opening Presents

 • You let clients text you at 10pm because you haven't set working hours

 Solution: Practice saying no. Set and communicate your hours.
 Protect time blocks.
 This is about your choices and communication, not about your business structure.
-I’ve got clients that never work on Mondays, clients that always end the day by 6 pm, clients that won’t do meetings on a Tuesday so they have time for deep focus.
-Don’t be afraid to set boundaries that work for you.
+I've got clients who never work Mondays, clients who always end the day by 6pm, clients who won't do meetings on Tuesdays so they have time for deep focus.
+Don't be afraid to set boundaries that work for you.

 You Might Have a Business Structure Problem If: